Lenses – The Other Half of the Image Quality (IQ) Equation

 - the Sony 200-600mm f5.6-6.3 G zoom lens

 Compared with the great variety of available pro level lenses, the preceding text is based upon a small cross section of recently introduced high resolution lenses, but offers some first hand experience and conclusions that hopefully will be useful to readers as they consider their own photography objectives and strategies.
 I would love to hear back from PhotoPXL participants regarding their own experiences and conclusions with newer 35mm format lenses.
 The issues associated with defining the characteristics of Image Quality are many, and often fuzzy.
 They deal with both measurable performance and subjective evaluation, and deserve continuing discussion.

 To see the scope and essence of Harvey Stearn's photographic art please visit www.CameraStops.com.
 Mr. Stearn began photographing Western landscapes and wildlife at the age of 13, spent 50 years pursuing his passion in the field and in the darkroom before fully converting to digital photography in 2002.
 He developed color prints as well as monochrome, but switched over to digital capture and editing in 2002.
 Though he was a top executive for two large scale land development and home building corporations, he always found time for his fine art photography which won many awards.
-His work was exhibited in art museums in California and Arizona, and was also featured in billboard advertisements and published in magazines.
+His work was exhibited in art museums in Southern California and Arizona, and was also featured in billboard advertisements and published in magazines.
 Mr. Stearn served on the California Arts Council for nine years, including two years as Chairman and another two as Vice Chairman.
 In addition, he was the founding Chairman of the John Wayne Airport Arts Commission in Orange County, California.
 Mr. Stearn’s work was sold through Arizona galleries for 15 years.
-In recent years he wrote 14 illustrated articles for PhotoPXL.com and 14 articles for Luminous-Landscape.com, and published a book entitled “In Search of the Old West” which has been widely acclaimed.
+In recent years he wrote 21 illustrated articles for PhotoPXL.com and 14 articles for Luminous-Landscape.com.
+In 2013 he published a book entitled “In Search of the Old West” which has been widely acclaimed.
 He was a guest lecturer on photography on a cruise ship visiting Chile, Argentina, Uruguay and the Falkland Islands.
-In 2019, his landscape image "Clearing Snowstorm at West Fork of Oak Creek" was selected as one of the top 100 images printed in NANPA's Showcase publications in 2019 and 2020.
+His work was among the top 100 images printed in NANPA's Showcase publications in 2019 and 2020.
 Images have been edited and selected for two new books on Landscape photography which will be published in late 2022 and early 2023.